TritonDataCenter/manta/docs/user-guide/jobs-reference.md

 * the number of output objects for any task
 * the number of errors emitted by any job

+In practice, object sizes are limited by the maximum size file that can be stored on storage servers as well as the largest practical HTTP request size.

-In order to support scaling to arbitrarily large data sets, the system never operates on the full set of tasks, inputs, outputs, or errors at once, nor does it provide APIs to do so until after the job has finished running.
+The other quantities mentioned above are intended to be limited primarily to the physical resources available to Manta rather than architectural limits.
+Task stdout and stderr are limited to the amount of local disk space requested for each task.
+(See "Advanced output" for details and ways to emit much larger outputs.)
+The system never operates on the full set of tasks, inputs, outputs, or errors at once, nor does it provide APIs to do so until after the job has finished running.
+In practice, input and task counts over one hundred thousand in a single job currently can result in poor performance for other jobs.

 Some dimensions of the system are explicitly limited (e.g., the total number of reducers, and the maximum number of phases in a job), but the established limits